srujbop/notes-google-cloud-architect/Cloud AI/Machine Learning Engine.md

 * Fully managed machine learning service.
 * Uses open-source TensorFlow to run neural network models.
 * Integrates with BigQuery and Cloud Storage.
-* Pre-trained machine learning models including vision, speech, and translation.
+* Pre-trained machine learning models including vision, natural langueage analysis, speech, and translation.

 ## When to Use